dmbaturin/ocamlbook.org/book/functions.md

 ## Bindings, scopes, and closures

 Now let's examine how functions interact with other bindings.
 Unlike other expressions, functions contain _free variables_.
-A free variable is a variable not bound to any value.
+A free variable is a variable whose name is not bound to any value.

-In our `square` example, `x` is a free variable, and the expression in the right hand side contains no other variables.
+In our `square` example, `x` is a free variable, and the expression in the right-hand side contains no other variables.
 When that function is applied to an argument, `x` will be replaced with that argument in the `x * x` expression and that expression will be evaluated.
 We can visualize that process like this: